Ashish-nice/SUTT-task-1/README.md

 # SUTT-task-1
-convert excel workbook to JSON format
+###To convert excel workbook to JSON format
+Using pandas and JSON libraries in python